The meaning of Personal Data

 1. we use technology to track which pages of our Site visitors view.
 We also use technology to determine which web browsers our visitors use.
 This technology does not identify you personally, it simply enables us to compile statistics about our visitors and their use of our Site.

-We use this anonymous data to improve the content and functionality of this Site and consider areas and subjects which are attracting interest so that we can focus our e-mail updates (for those that wish to receive such communications).
-This allows us to better understand our Site visitors’ interest areas generally and therefore to improve our Site and products and services we offer.
+We use this anonymous data to improve the content and functionality of this Site and consider areas and subjects which are attracting interest so that we can focus our e-mail updates (for those that wish to receive such communications), on the basis of our legitimate interests in better understanding our Site visitors’ interest areas generally and therefore to improve our Site and products and services we offer.

 Cookies and analytic tools

 The cookies that our Web sites may deploy can be divided into four categories: 1.
 Strictly Necessary Cookies

 These cookies are essential, because they enable you to move around our Web sites and use certain features, e.g., to access secure areas of the Web site or in connection with information searches.
 Without these cookies, certain services you may ask for could not be provided.

 These cookies may be used to collect information about how you use our Web sites, for example which pages you visit most often.
 These cookies do not collect information that identifies you.
 These cookies are only used to learn how our Web sites are performing and make relevant improvements.